jenny-chen/jenny-chen/README.md

 I'm a software engineering student at the University of Waterloo 👩🏻‍💻.
 I like to make things and have new experiences!

-I'm currently working as a:
+I'm currently working as a:<br/>
-Fullstack Developer at Synqrinus
+Fullstack Developer at Synqrinus<br/>
 Organizer at [Hack the North](hackthenorth.com)

 You can find out more about me at [jennychen.ca](https://jennychen.ca).